ChristophReich1996/OSS-Net/README.md

 ## Data

 The BraTS 2020 dataset can be downloaded [here](https://www.med.upenn.edu/cbica/brats2020/registration.html) and the LiTS dataset can be downloaded [here](https://competitions.codalab.org/competitions/17094#learn_the_details).
-Please note for downloading both datasets you have to sign in to the respective website.
+Please note, that accounts are required to login and downlaod the data on both websites.

 The used training and validation split of the BraTS 2020 dataset is available [here](data/bra_ts_split.txt).